More than just the Great Lake State, Michigan is a Mecca for ruffed grouse hunting along with other small game hunting opportunities.

 Jay is part of the landscape here; although he’s a former tattoo artist, his words and actions point him towards a more nostalgic time in the uplands.
-With the sound of his vintage Parker closing, my daydreaming was interrupted only to hear, “We already have a dog on point here.”
+With the sound of his vintage Parker shotgun closing, my daydreaming was interrupted only to hear, “We already have a dog on point here.”

 Not 60 yards away, an English Setter stood silent and still, eyes looking back at the approaching armada of hunters.
-A woodcock got up and a single shot rang out.
+An American woodcock got up and a single shot rang out.
 It was almost impossible to define and start and stop point for the bird encounters, starting from the moment we left the trucks to what seemed like a couple dozen points soon after.
 We were knee-deep in a flight of migrating woodcock.
 But as the day ran on, the mumbles of finding grouse began to grow louder.

-By the time we moved along to one of Jay’s sacred grouse covers, I had already shot my first woodcock with a .410 bore.
+By the time we moved along to one of Jay’s sacred grouse covers, I had already shot a woodcock, my first with a .410 bore.
 This particular gun was a Stevens 555 that I had just picked up for fun.
 In retrospect, as we stepped into the next cover to target hawthorns, I should have switched to my 20 gauge Franchi Instinct, which is a shotgun that I have much more confidence with.

 Needless to say, my shooting was subpar, but most of the bunch walked out with heavy game bags, laughing, and reviewing the day afield.
 Soon we were around a campfire eating aged woodcock from days before and recounting stories of dogs past and present.